Latest Bitcoin Cash (BCH) News Update

 TLDR

-Bitcoin Cash’s codebase saw critical upgrades in 2025 to expand smart contracts and optimize performance.
+Bitcoin Cash's 2025 codebase upgrades expand smart contract capabilities and enhance DeFi potential.

-2. CashTokens Ecosystem Tools (August 2025) – New wallet and SDKs for tokenized asset development.
+2. CashTokens Ecosystem (6 August 2025) – New wallet tools and scripting languages.

 Deep Dive